> Skip to content

 Stabilized

-None of these categories are automatically “bad.”
-The difference is whether the treatment is internal, surface-applied, and whether the seller is clear about it.
+None of these categories are automatically "bad."
+The difference is whether the treatment is internal or surface-applied, and whether the seller is clear about it.

-- Ask what’s internal vs surface: internal color/inclusions wear differently than a surface finish.
+• Ask what's internal vs surface: internal color and inclusions wear differently than a surface finish.

-- Ask about care: gentle cleaning + storage protects plated metals and specialty finishes.
+• Ask about care: gentle cleaning and proper storage protect plated metals and specialty finishes.

-- Ask what it means to you: symbolism + intention is the real magic — origin is just one part of the story.
+• Ask what it means to you: symbolism and intention are the real magic.
+Origin is just one part of the story.

-If you want to shop by meaning and vibe, these are great starting points:
+If you want to shop by meaning and intention, these are good starting points:

 Are lab-grown gemstones fake?